Evening primrose: benefits, dosage, contraindications

 Itching ✪✪✪✪✪

-The EMA indicates that evening primrose oil is traditionally used for the symptomatic relief of itching in acute and chronic states of dry skin.
+The EMA states that evening primrose oil is traditionally used for the symptomatic relief of itching in acute and chronic dry skin conditions.

 Posologie